 The Grade 2 curriculum introduces numerous foundational English concepts during our weekly 1.5-hour classes.
 Students are introduced to the foundations of grammar.
 By the end of Grade 2, students can identify all nine parts of speech, as well as emulate the writing style of classic authors such as Charles Dickens and Lewis Carroll.
 Creative expression is a crucial part of the curriculum.
 Students learn how to structure and write short stories, present an engaging speech, write thank you notes, memorise and present famous poems, and study excerpts from famous authors.
 Students are given multiple independent assignments that shape their independent reading and analytical skills, and creativity.
 Finally, students practice their editing and spelling skills through weekly Treasure Hunts and Drills.

-The Grade 3 curriculum continues to develop students’ foundational understanding of English concepts with weekly 1.5-hour classes.
-In this grade, students deepen their understanding of grammatical structure by learning more nuances of the nine parts of speech and performing more extensive sentence analysis.
-They continue to express their creativity through a deep dive into short stories, speeches and poetry, but are also introduced to writing logical paragraphs and descriptive writing.
-Students read and reflect on one advanced novel, including a work of classic literature.
-Finally, students continue to refine their editing and spelling skills through weekly Treasure Hunt activities, guided editing on their written work, spelling/comma drills, and activities covering synonyms and homophones.
+The Grade 3 curriculum continues to develop students’ foundational understanding of English concepts during our weekly 1.5-hour classes.
+In Grade 3, students deepen their understanding of grammatical structure by learning more nuanced uses of the nine parts of speech and performing more extensive sentence analysis.
+They continue to express their creativity through a deep dive into short stories, speeches, and poetry.
+They are also introduced to writing structured paragraphs and descriptive writing.
+Students also read and reflect on classic literature and recite poems and quotes from famous speakers.
+Finally, students continue to refine their editing and spelling skills through weekly Treasure Hunt activities, guided editing on their written work, and drills.